vitobotta/zsh-history-sync/README.md

 # zsh-history-sync

-Syncs your zsh shell history between computers using git and in encrypted format (using openssl), easily.
+Syncs your zsh shell history between computers using git and in encrypted format (using GPG), easily.
 Only requirement is to have a git repository on Github or similar (recommended private although the history is encrypted).

 If you like this or any of my other projects and would like to help with their development, consider [becoming a sponsor](https://github.com/sponsors/vitobotta).